Return to the BUILD

 Repeat this step with another Oscilloscope Support Strut and four (4) more KP screws:

 Repeat this two more times on the other side:

 Before we mount this assembly, take note of these holes on the back of the BGM-340.
 If you installed the Flex Tubes from Stage 51 according to Eaglemoss instructions, you will use the two holes marked with the arrows below:

 However, if you followed my modded install of the Flex Tubes, we are going to need to open up the six cutouts circled in the picture above.
-Using our same 0.860″ (Size 44 or 2.18 mm) pin vise drill bit, let’s do that now:
+I used the same 0.860″ (Size 44 or 2.18 mm) bit in my Pin Vise Hand Drill: